Rollerball (1975 film)

+Set in a "not too distant" future world ruled by a corporatocracy, the film centers on the titular sport — an often-brutal spectacle used to help placate the populace.
+Jonathan E. (Caan), the sport's top player, finds himself at odds with the ruling powers, when his popularity threatens to hurt their grip on power.

+The film was released by United Artists on June 25, 1975.
+Rollerball was a box office success, and critical reviews were initially mixed but have warmed somewhat over time, and the film inspired a wave of similar, dystopian-themed sports films.
+A remake of the same name was released in 2002.

-Plot
+Plot summary

 In 2018, Jonathan E. is the team captain and veteran star of the Houston Rollerball team.
-Mr. Bartholomew, chairman of the Energy Corporation and team sponsor, offers Jonathan a lavish retirement package if Jonathan will announce his retirement during an upcoming television special detailing his career.
+Mr. Bartholomew, chairman of the Energy Corporation — one of a series of corporations that now govern society — and team sponsor, offers Jonathan a lavish retirement package if Jonathan will announce his retirement during an upcoming television special detailing his career.
 Jonathan refuses, and requests to see his former wife Ella, who had been taken from him some years earlier by a corporate executive who wanted her for himself.

 Jonathan goes to a library, where he finds that all books have been digitized and edited to suit the corporations, and are now stored on supercomputers at large protected corporate locations.
 Jonathan's friend and former coach Cletus, now an Energy executive, warns him that the Executive Committee is afraid of him, though he cannot find out why.

-Rollerball soon degrades into senseless violence as the rules are changed just to force Jonathan out.
-The Semi-final match of Houston vs. Tokyo is played with no penalties and limited substitutions in the hope Jonathan will be injured and forced out before the championship game.
-The brutality of the match kills several players and leaves Jonathan's best friend and teammate Moonpie in a coma.
+Rollerball soon degrades into senseless violence as the rules are changed to force Jonathan out.
+The semi-final match between Houston and Tokyo is played with no penalties and limited substitutions in the hope Jonathan will be injured and forced out.
+The brutality of the match kills several players and leaves Jonathan's best friend and teammate Moonpie brain-dead, though Houston wins the game.

-In a teleconference, the Executive Committee decides that the next game will be played with no penalties, no substitutions, and no time limit in the hope that Jonathan will be killed during the game.
+In a teleconference, the Executive Committee decides that the final match will be played with no penalties, no substitutions, and no time limit in the hope that Jonathan will be killed during the game.
 Jonathan's popularity and longevity as a player threaten the underlying agenda of Rollerball: to demonstrate the futility of individualism.